thomasSve/CarND-LaneLines-P1/writeup.md

 The pipeline to process image consisted of a total of 6 steps.

+#### Grayscale
-Firstly, I converted the input frame to grayscale
+Firstly, I converted the input frame to grayscale in order to significantly reduce the computational complexity.
 ![alt text][gray_solidWhiteCurve]

-Next I added gaussian blur to
+#### Gaussian blur
+Next I applied gassian blur to the image that takes the pixels close to eachother, and sets the value of the pixel to be the average of the surronding pixels.
 ![alt text][blur_solidWhiteCurve]

-Next I performed edge detection using Canny with low threshold equal to 50 and high threshold 150.
+#### Canny edge detection
+After blurring together the pixels, we make it easier for our next step which is edge detection.
+We can now apply Canny algorithm, which uses the blurred pixel to detect edges on the image.
 ![alt text][canny_solidWhiteCurve]

-Applied region of interest, cutting away uninterested information to focus on only current lines.
+#### Region of interest
+We are only interested in the lines of the image, and since we know where the lines traditionally shows on a image we can now cut away uninterested information and only focus on the region of interest.
 ![alt text][roi_solidWhiteCurve]

-Next I performed hough transform that drew and colored the lines nicely.
-When drawing these lines I splitted the lines into right and left lane.
-I calculated the slope of the lines, making the lines with negative slope belonging to left lane and positive slope belonging to right lane.
-I then added all these together, and used polyfit to draw one line over these point.
-For each line I used poly1d to get the polynomial function for the two lanes so I could select the starting point of each lane when x was 0 for left lane and x was equal to lane width as demonstrated in the drawing below.
+#### Hough transform
+Now we can move on to the final part, which is to detect the lines in the image.
+The hough transformation

+![alt text][hough_solidWhiteCurve]

+#### Extrapolate, splitting into right and left lane
+As seen on the last image, the lanes are now successfully marked, however we want to merge the lines into a single right and left lane.
+We do this by calculating the slope of every line where the ones with positive slope belonging to the right lane, and negative slope left lane.
+Next we calculate the polynomial function for both lanes using the poly1d function in numpy.
+Using this function we can now select the starting and end point of the lines ourself, where each point is simply calculated using the function.
+To decide the starting and endpoint I drew up what the x value would have to be in both cases to make the lanes be drawn from beginning of image (or y = 0).

 ![alt text][sdc_p1_drawing]

-Which resulted in the following lines
+As seen in this drawing I used the starting points x = 0 for left lane, and x = image-width for right lane and their end points being the last point detected by the hough transform.
+With these values we now have two long lanes drawn as shown in the following function.

 ![alt text][lines_solidWhiteCurve]

+#### Merged lines image with original image
 Added the calculated lines on top of original picture, showing the lines nicely drawn
 ![alt text][solidWhiteCurve]